PostHog/posthog.com/contents/handbook/growth/marketing/content.md

 4. **Engineering tutorials:** – Guides on how to do specific things in PostHog.
 These can be for existing PostHog users, or aimed at potential users who are trying to solve a specific problem.
 Some, like [How to set up Python A/B testing](/tutorials/python-ab-testing) are SEO focused.
 Others, like [How to show a survey after a delay](/tutorials/delayed-survey), focus on specific PostHog user pain points.

 5. **Newsletters:** – Our newsletter, [Product for Engineers](https://newsletter.posthog.com), is both a distribution channel and its own content category.
-Issues often curate or summarize our existing content, or that of others, into an easy to digest, snackable format.
+Issues often curate or summarize our existing content, or that of others, into an easy-to-digest, snackable format.

 ### Good to knows

-- The marketing team is responsible for all the above – mostly Andy, Ian, and Lior, but James Hawkins, Joe and Charles also contribute.
+- The marketing team is responsible for all the above – mostly Andy, Ian, and Lior, but James Hawkins, Joe, and Charles also contribute.
 The Website & Docs team owns our [reference documentation](/docs).

 - You can view planned content on the <PrivateLink url="https://github.com/orgs/PostHog/projects/8?card_filter_query=label%3Acontent">Marketing project board</PrivateLink> using the "content" label filter.
 All planned content should have an issue.